Automakers buckle up for more China woe after stock crash saps sales

 China's auto manufacturing body said it more than halved its 2015 sales forecast because of the crash's impact on sentiment, while consultancy Automotive Foresight last week demonstrated a correlation between money locked in stocks and falling sales.

-The government took several measures to stabilise share prices, but they continue to fluctuate wildly with last week seeing the steepest single-day fall since 2007.
+The government took several measures to stabilize share prices, but they continue to fluctuate wildly with last week seeing the steepest single-day fall since 2007.

-Analysts expect car sales will continue to be weak at least until stocks stabilise as fear of another tumble cloud consumers' future finances in uncertainty.
+Analysts expect car sales will continue to be weak at least until stocks stabilize as fear of another tumble cloud consumers' future finances in uncertainty.

 MARKET CHILL

-Automakers, many of whom have already flagged slowing sales, start reporting China figures on Monday, beginning with Japan's Toyota Motor Corp.
+Automakers, many of whom have already flagged slowing sales, start reporting China figures on Monday, beginning with Japan's Toyota Motor Corp (7203.T).
 The China Association of Automobile Manufacturers releases overall market data next week.

-Automakers without top-selling SUVs, such as Volkswagen AG and General Motors Co, have fared less well and may need to further cut costs and prices, analysts said.
-On Wednesday, Peugeot SA said it would review costs.
+Automakers without top-selling SUVs, such as Volkswagen AG (VOWG_p.DE) and General Motors Co (GM.N), have fared less well and may need to further cut costs and prices, analysts said.
+On Wednesday, Peugeot SA (PEUP.PA) said it would review costs.

-Mazda Motor Corp, one of this year's front-runners, said it is concerned over-capacity may force automakers to offer more buying incentives and even sell at a loss.
+Mazda Motor Corp (7261.T), one of this year's front-runners, said it is concerned over-capacity may force automakers to offer more buying incentives and even sell at a loss.

 "The rate of growth is stalling...
 On top of that is the stock market fall.
 Consumers are mentally chilled," said Masahiro Moro, Mazda's managing executive officer and head of global marketing.
 "Up to now it's been growth and growth."